elonen/clapshot/README.md

 Clapshot server itself contains no authentication code.
 Instead, it trusts HTTP server (reverse proxy) to take care of that (e.g. by Kerberos or HTTP basic-auth) and to pass authenticated user ID and username in request headers.

-See the Nginx example conf file for details.
-There's currently no authorization (that is, all authenticated users are assumed to have same privileges).
+Authorization is also supposed to be handled on web server (at least currently).
+See for example https://github.com/elonen/ldap_authz_proxy on how to authorize users against Active Directory/LDAP using Nginx.

 ## Building